Werneth Medical Practice

 We offer on the day appointments every day with GPs and Nurse practitioners.
 Please ring at 8.00am and you will be offered an appointment with a clinician.
 We also offer pre-bookable appointments 6 weeks in advance.
 Children under 5 will be given same day appointments if they are unwell.
 These requests may be triaged to determine their nature when appointment pressures are greater.

 Around 8-10% of the appointments we offer are wasted every week by patients not turning up to an appointment they made.
+We have began an action plan to reduce these numbers, including using SMS reminders, but the responsibility to attend lies with the patient.
+After all it is your service!
+Our Practice manager will be championing this action plan.
 Patients should cancel appointments that they are unable to attend.
 All patients have a choice where possible to see their preferred Doctor, however you may have a longer wait if you insist on seeing a particular clinician.

 ACCESS TO GP RECORDS ONLINE

 We are pleased to announce that you can have access to your medical record online via Patient Access.
 Login via the button below.
-You can book, cancel and amend appointments online via Patient Access.
+You can book, cancel and amend appointments online via Patient Access or now the NHS app.
 If you do not yet have an account but would like one please come into the practice and speak to a receptionist.
 If you have a Patient Access account you can view your medical record online.
 Click on the button below to login.

 - Tell us if you want someone to accompany you during an examination or a private room to discuss any matters.
 Remember that the results of tests can only be given to the patient.